ap-automation

 Error Mitigation and Fraud Prevention

-Human error is the culprit behind the vast majority of AP problems cyber-attacks.
+Human error is the culprit behind the vast majority of AP problems and cyber-attacks.
 AP automation acts as a solid shield against such issues by minimizing human intervention.
-The computer is smart enough to not open malicious links, for example.
-It also will not mess up data entry and make erroneous payments.
+The computer is smart enough not to open malicious links, for example.
+It will also not mess up data entry and make erroneous payments.
 It can also distinguish fraudulent invoices and prevent any malfeasance from within.

 On both fronts, whether the threat is external account theft scams or internal embezzlement operations, AP automation can protect the business.
 By maintaining high security and reducing the chances of erroneous payments, AP automation is a proactive defense against all manners of AP problems.